 I provided my email and got coupons sent to me ahead of time.
 I have heard of other folks getting coupons texted to them ahead of time as well!

-- You should get FREE wolf ears at check in for each person in your party.
+- Get FREE wolf ears at check in for each person in your party.
 These are a great way to save on momentos – give your kids these when they ask for something from one of the stores!

 Not so much a money saving tip – but the elevators can get crowded.
 They have elevators and stair wells on the far side of each hotel hallway too that are much less crowded.
 We liked to use those, and then walk the hallway on the floor we were getting off on (usually 1 or 2) and avoid the longer elevator wait times.